 I’ve seen firsthand what oppression looks like.

-I’ve seen with my eyes the price we pay to ensure that the enemy remains on their land and is not knocking on our doorstep.
+I’ve seen the price we pay to ensure that the enemy remains on their land and isn’t knocking on our doorstep.

 I’ve been in areas where people were ready to die for their cause and their cause was freedom from an oppressive government.